-- Corporate Financial Performance, which is based on Intevac's financial performance (profitability); and - Individual Performance, which is based on each NEO's performance against goals and objectives set at the beginning of the year.
+- Corporate Financial Performance, which is based on Intevac's financial performance (profitability); and - Strategic Metrics, which are based on each NEO's performance against goals and objectives set at the beginning of the year.

-Having an incentive program which is based half on individual performance is important in order to provide our NEOs with incentives to achieve goals and objectives which are specific to their individual functional areas and to maximize the Company's value, as well as for retention considerations, while having half based on Company profitability focuses the NEOs on the common goal of continuing to drive overall Company performance.
+Having an incentive program which is based half on strategic performance is important in order to provide our NEOs with incentives to achieve goals and objectives which are specific to the areas in which we want them to focus their time and energy and to maximize the Company's value, as well as for retention considerations, while having half based on Company profitability focuses the NEOs on the common goal of continuing to drive overall Company performance.
+In the past, strategic metrics typically have been individualized to each NEO's functional area, but for 2023, in light of the strategic importance of our TRIO product, we set identical strategic goals for Messrs.
+Dickinson, Soulsby and Moniz, as well as certain of our other non-NEO executives, to help drive performance in this critical area.
+Mr. Hunton's strategic goals remained specific to areas of individual focus for him.